Contemporary

 June 1944: In the chaos following D-Day, a British Intelligence mission in Bordeaux ends in betrayal and death.
 Captain B.B.
 Harrison and his network are destroyed; the guilty walk free and the truth is buried beneath layers of deceit.

 December 1979: Amid Britain’s ‘Winter of Discontent’, sixteen-year-old Benedict Harrison lives in the shadow of family lies and forgotten stories.
-When he’s invited to stay with his infamous Great Aunt, the artist Gail Miller, he steps into a world of secrets leading back to the war.
+When he’s invited to stay with his infamous great-aunt, the artist Gail Miller, he steps into a world of secrets leading back to the war.

 Together, Gail and Benedict must unearth long-buried family secrets – but the key lies with one man: the moribund Victor Cross, a former spymaster.
 But can they uncover the truth before it’s too late?